houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ---
 external: false
 title: "(Ir)regular JavaScript Expressions"
 description: "The MDN reference on JavaScript regular expressions notes that \"JavaScript regular expressions are in fact not regular [...]\".
 This highlights a subtle tension between theoretical regular expressions and their implementation in JavaScript.
-In this article, I cash-out and examine this tension by contrasting JavaScript regular expressions with their theoretical counterpart."
+In this article, I cash-out and examine this tension by contrasting JavaScript regular expressions with their theoretical counterparts."
 author: "Muhammad Houzair Koussa"
 authorUrl: "https://houzair.me/"
 ogImagePath: "/images/irregular-javascript-expressions/cover.webp"